lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-service-node-guides/service-node-deregistration.md

 ### Decommission and credits

-Active Oxen Service Nodes earn "credits" which are then used up during any periods where the service node goes offline \(or otherwise stops meeting network requirements\) to stop a deregistration from occuring.
+Active Lozzax Service Nodes earn "credits" which are then used up during any periods where the service node goes offline \(or otherwise stops meeting network requirements\) to stop a deregistration from occuring.
 A new service node starts out with `INITIAL_CREDIT`, and then builds up `CREDIT_PER_DAY` for each day the service node remains active, up to a maximum of `DECOMMISSION_MAX_CREDIT`.

 | **Variable** | **Value** |
 | :--- | :--- |